 Figure 5.2.2.4.2-1: NF service consumer update the properties of an existing MBS User Service

-In order to update the properties of an existing MBS User Service, the NF service consumer shall send an HTTP PUT or PATCH request message to the resource URI "{apiRoot}/nmbsf-mbsuserserv/<apiVersion>/mbs-user-services/{mbsUserServId}" as shown in step 1 of figure 5.2.2.4.2-1, with the MBSUserService data structure as the request body in an HTTP PUT request message or with the MBSUserServicePatch data structure as the request body in an HTTP PATCH request message.
+In order to update the properties of an existing MBS User Service, the NF service consumer shall send an HTTP PUT or PATCH request message to the resource URI "{apiRoot}/nmbsf-mbs-us/<apiVersion>/mbs-user-services/{mbsUserServId}" as shown in step 1 of figure 5.2.2.4.2-1, with the MBSUserService data structure as the request body in an HTTP PUT request message or with the MBSUserServicePatch data structure as the request body in an HTTP PATCH request message.

 If the MBSF determines the received HTTP PUT or PATCH request message needs to be redirected, the MBSF shall send an HTTP redirect response as specified in clause 6.10.9 of 3GPP TS 29.500 [4].